Report: Detroit Lions to face Kansas City Chiefs in NFL Thursday night kickoff game

 Contact Dave Birkett at dbirkett@freepress.com.
 Follow him on Twitter @davebirkett.

-This article originally appeared on Detroit Free Press: Lions-Chiefs on Thursday night will open 2023 NFL schedule
+This article originally appeared on Detroit Free Press: 2023 NFL schedule: Lions-Chiefs in Thursday night kickoff